-25 Apr Perks of Obtaining e-Delivery Order during COVID-19 Outbreak
+25 Apr Benefits of Obtaining e-Delivery Order during COVID-19 Outbreak

 Disruption in logistics and supply chain is the first indicator of any upcoming crisis, according to industry experts.
 We could see the same unfold.
 As Corona began spreading in several countries, maritime trade took a backseat followed by air cargo.
 Now, we could see both hampered to a lot extent.
 Several stakeholders in the maritime trade especially lack manpower and due to the same, business continuity has become highly impossible.

-If digitization had been the new norm in maritime operations, the upcoming significant losses can be voided seamlessly.
+If digitisation had been the new norm in maritime operations, the upcoming significant losses can be voided seamlessly.
 Yet, it is not too late to begin inculcating digitization.
 Stakeholders must act according to the current scenario and ensure they go ahead with business continuity.
-In the meantime, know the perks of obtaining an e-airway bill during COVID-19 times.
+In the meantime, know the perks of obtaining an e-air waybill during COVID-19 times.